JacksonBates/fcc-git-nomic/CONTRIBUTING.md

 + Open a pull request.
 Follow the guide here: [Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)
   + It helps to summarize your rule proposal in the PR description, so people know what they are voting on without reading the source code.
 (Hint: this could of course be misleading.
 Always know what you are really voting for, folks!)

-+ Now you can delete your local and remote branches:
++ Once your PR is accepted (or closed and rejected) delete your local and remote branches:
   + switch to `master` branch:
     `git checkout master`
   + list all branches: